State's Actions on Transport of Crude Oil

 UPDATE May 21, 2015 - After a thorough review of Global Companies' application and supporting documents for a Title V air permit modification to its facilities at the Port of Albany, DEC announced its intent to rescind the Negative Declaration and Notice of Complete Application for the project.
 DEC identified significant proposed project changes and new information submitted after the Negative Declaration and the Notice of Complete Application that must be considered as part of a full environmental review of the project.

 Global Companies LLC Permit - New Windsor Terminal

 In August 2013, Global Companies LLC submitted a permit application to DEC to redevelop a former industrial shipyard into a railcar transloading facility in the Town of New Windsor.
 As proposed, once the site is redeveloped the facility would receive petroleum products by rail and distribute them to existing storage tanks located at adjacent NYSDEC-licensed Major Oil Storage Facility (MOSF) terminals operated by Global.
 DEC received application revisions in November 2013 and January 2014.

-On March 24, DEC issued a Notice of Incomplete Application to Global Companies (PDF) for the New Windsor terminal.
+On October 2, 2014, Global sent a letter to DEC requesting to withdraw its permit application (PDF) for the New Windsor terminal.
 See DEC's Global New Windsor facility web page for additional information.